prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 If you have explicitly set `prometheusOperator.admissionWebhooks.failurePolicy`, this value is now always used even when `.prometheusOperator.admissionWebhooks.patch.enabled` is `true` (the default).

+The values for `prometheusOperator.image.tag` & `prometheusOperator.prometheusConfigReloader.image.tag` are now empty by default and use the Chart.yaml `appVersion` field by default.

 ### From 42.x to 43.x

 This version upgrades Prometheus-Operator to v0.61.1, Prometheus to v2.40.5 and Thanos to v0.29.0.